SoumajyotiDhut/Regional-Sales-Analysis/README.md

-# 📊 Regional Sales Analysis
+# Regional Sales Analysis

 A data-driven project that uncovers key insights from five years of sales data across U.S. regions.
 This project leverages exploratory data analysis (EDA) and an interactive Power BI dashboard to support strategic decision-making for marketing, sales, and operations teams.

 ---

-## 📌 Problem Statement
+##  Problem Statement

-Businesses face inconsistent revenue and profit performance across U.S. regions with limited visibility into:

-- Seasonal sales swings
-- Top-performing SKUs
-- Channel profitability

-> **Objective**: Identify growth levers and optimize sales strategy using 5 years of historical sales data.
+Analyze Acme Co.’s 2014–2018 sales data to identify key revenue and profit drivers across products, channels, and regions; uncover seasonal trends and outliers; and align performance against budgets.
+Use these insights to optimize pricing, promotions, and market expansion for sustainable growth and reduced concentration risk.

+> **Objective**: Deliver actionable insights from Acme Co.’s 2014–2018 sales data to:

+ - Identify top-performing products, channels, and regions driving revenue and profit
+ - Uncover seasonal trends and anomalies for optimized planning
+ - Spot pricing and margin risks from outlier transactions
+ - Inform pricing, promotion, and market-expansion strategies These findings will guide the design of a Power BI dashboard to support strategic decision-making and sustainable growth.
 ---

-## 🔍 Business Question
+## Business Question

 How can we empower sales teams with clear, data-backed insights into regional performance to identify high-growth opportunities and optimize resource allocation?

 ---

-## 🧭 Approach
+## Approach

 ### Phase 1 – Exploratory Data Analysis (EDA)
 - Cleaned and merged multiple unlinked tables: Sales, Products, Customers, Regions, States, and Budgets